ypark9/yopa.page/content/blog/2026-08-09-mcp-goes-stateless.en.md

 - **AgentCore Runtime** hosts the server-side workload, an agent or an MCP server, in a managed container.
 - **AgentCore Gateway** exposes tools as an MCP endpoint and puts SigV4 (IAM) in front of them, so an agent can load a gateway's tools as if it were any other MCP server.

-The stateless rework is a natural fit here for the same reason it helps any AWS deployment: AgentCore scales by adding container instances, and it does not want to pin a caller to one of them.
-When the protocol drops the session, "any request on any instance" lines up with how the Runtime already scales, and you stop needing session affinity at the gateway.
+The stateless rework is a natural fit here for the same reason it helps any AWS deployment: AgentCore can scale by adding container instances, and the protocol no longer requires every request to carry a protocol session.
+But do not turn that into a blanket claim that AgentCore never has sessions.
+AgentCore Gateway and Runtime can still manage optional stateful MCP sessions for older clients and for interactive features such as elicitation and sampling.
+Drop gateway affinity only after checking the client version, target behavior, and the session mode you actually configured.

 One practical note from wiring a client against a deployed gateway: SigV4 is not native to the MCP client transport, so you inject a signing `fetch` into the Streamable HTTP transport rather than relying on an OAuth provider.
 If you want the auth side of this in depth, I wrote about [when MCP clients on AgentCore Gateway need OAuth auth code flow](/blog/2026-06-03-agentcore-gateway-mcp-oauth-auth-code.html), and about [architecture patterns for Strands and MCP](/blog/2025-12-11-architecture-patterns-for-strands-and-mcp.html) earlier.
 This post is the transport-layer companion to those.